rchitale7/remote-vector-index-builder/API.md

 ### Authentication

-If authentication is configured, the endpoint must support Basic Authentication.
-The server is expected to return a 401 Unauthorized status code if authentication is enabled and credentials are missing/incorrect.
-If there is no authentication configured, the server will process requests with no Authentication header.
+The Remote Vector Service endpoint can be configured with Basic Authentication.
+If authentication is configured and the credentials are missing/incorrect, the Remote Vector Service is expected to return a 401 Unauthorized status code.
+If authentication is not configured, the Remote Vector Service will ignore the HTTP Authorization header.

+Please note that the [default](/remote_vector_index_builder/app/) Remote Vector Service API Docker image does not support Basic Authentication configuration, so it will always ignore the HTTP Authorization header.

 * * *